Bilal2453/coro-docs/docs/coro-http.md

 These docs will guide you through all the available methods and their usage.
 If you find any wrong documentation, confusing wording, or even typos, please open an issue or even a PR!

-Many thanks for [@trumedian](https://github.com/truemedian) for helping out from behaind the scenes by correcting many invalid infos, and helping out with the wording, and pointing out many typos.
+Many thanks for [@trumedian](https://github.com/truemedian) for helping out from behind the scenes by correcting many invalid infos, better wording, and pointing out many typos.

 # TODOs
 1. Complete the TLS parameter table entries for #getConnection [2].